-- Playgroups are provided 22 times a year. - Groups last 1/2 hours. - Ask Parent Educator if siblings can attend. - Parent/Guardian must attend with the enrolled child. - 1st Step will pay admission fees for enrolled children and parents. - For Early Head Start enrolled families: - Transportation is provided on an as needed basis with 3 working day notice before playgroups and no additional transportation or gas cards can be added. - Number of car seats and number of people in family needing transportation - Transportation only includes parent/guardian, enrolled Early Head Start child and siblings. - No food or drinks in vehicles.
+- Playgroups are provided 22 times a year. - Groups last 2 hours. - Ask Family Educator if siblings can attend. - Parent/Guardian must attend with the enrolled child. - 1st Step will pay admission fees for enrolled children and parents/guardians when this is necessary. - For Early Head Start enrolled families only: - Transportation is provided on an as needed basis.
+Three working day's notice before playgroups is required.
+If not given three days' notice, no additional transportation or gas cards can be added. - Let Family Educator know the number of car seats and number of people in family needing transportation. - Transportation only includes parent/guardian, enrolled Early Head Start child and siblings. - No food or drinks in vehicles. - When the program provides transportation for a family to playgroups, the program must transport the same family back to original address where they were picked up.
+The family cannot be transported back home by a personal contact.